Aims of the IDEAL Study

-The IDEAL study aims to improve the way doctors manage patients’ risk of cardiovascular disease, including conditions such as heart attack or stroke.
-This research focuses on the development of a new service to calculate cardiovascular risk and deliver this information to GPs to help them make well-informed treatment decisions around risk management to improve outcomes for their patients.
+The IDEAL study aims to improve the way doctors identify and manage patients at risk of cardiovascular disease, including conditions such as heart attack or stroke.
+This research focuses on a service to work out a patient’s risk of heart attack or stroke and deliver this information to GPs to help them make well-informed treatment decisions to prevent cardiovascular disease and improve outcomes for their patients.

 For more information on cardiovascular disease, please visit the Heart Foundation webpage.